AlirezaErshadi/cdo-curriculum/README.md

             + `mysql.server start`
         4. To connect:
             + `mysql -uroot`

-    - for rbenv add this to ~/.profile
+      + to configure rbenv, add this to ~/.profile
         1. `if which rbenv > /dev/null; then eval "$(rbenv init -)"; fi`
         2. then `source ~/.profile`
+    - Ubuntu:
+      + install MySQL packages (leave root password blank when prompted): `sudo apt-get install mysql-client mysql-server libmysqlclient-dev`
+      + Start service (should auto-start on system boot): `sudo start mysql`
+      + To connect:
+        - `mysql`
+      + Since the repository packages are out of date, you need to install rbenv and ruby-build from source (follow these [instructions](http://gorails.com/setup#ruby-rbenv))

-3. Setup rbenv and ruby (takes a while)
+3. Install ruby version through rbenv (takes a while)
     - `rbenv install 2.0.0-p247`
     - `rbenv global 2.0.0-p247`
     - `rbenv local 2.0.0-p247`